Judge urges probe of possible misconduct by NY prosecutors

 “The sworn declarations of the individual prosecutors, when unsealed as the court ordered, will presumably make even clearer just how bad those system failures were.”

-Follow Goodman on Twitter: @APJoshGoodman
+Joshua Goodman on Twitter: @APJoshGoodman

 Sign up for Daily Newsletters